z3z1ma/cdf/README.md

 | 🏷️ | **Versioning & Tagging** | Advanced version control and tagging for components, enabling effective management and tracking of data pipelines. |
 | 📊 | **Data Management**      | Simplifies complex data pipeline creation, management, and execution, catering to continuous data integration and deployment. |

-This table offers a snapshot of the `cdf` framework's features, emphasizing its robust, user-friendly, and scalable nature, making it an ideal choice for modern data engineering teams.

 ## 📂 Repository Structure

-The following is the structure of the `cdf` repository workspace:
+The following is the structure of a `cdf` repository workspace:

+`cdf init-workspace`
 ```sh
 .
 ├── audits